tellsiddh/ros-multirobot-search-rescue/README.md

 # ros-multirobot-search-rescue

-MultiRobot Simulation using Gazebo for Search and Rescue operations.
+MultiRobot Simulation using Python and Gazebo for Search and Rescue operations.

+## Python only
+See algorithms folder.

-## Swarm Mapping
+## Gazebo

 ### Dependencies
  Clone my fork of hector-quadrotor-noetic into your catkin workspace, as instructed here: https://github.com/anaammostafiz/hector-quadrotor-noetic